-- 1. For programs that have fewer applicants than the program cap, the instructor should make recommendations for nonadmission based on objective criteria that would exclude a particular candidate.
+1. For programs that have fewer applicants than the program cap, the instructor should make recommendations for nonadmission based on objective criteria that would exclude a particular candidate.
 If students are qualified and there is room in the course, the assumption is that they will be admitted barring any specific adverse information about that student.
 The Dean of YSS will make the final decision on admission.
-We will ask for your recommendations within 72 hours of receiving your program applications. - 2.
-In programs with a large applicant pool (i.e. those courses with a number of applications that exceeds the program cap), the instructor should recommend a number of students to be admitted up to the program limit.
-In addition, it is helpful if instructors could also recommend a waitlist of 7-10 students in the event of drops.
+We will ask for your recommendations within a few business days of receivingyour program applications and reviewing them for any issues such as a missing prerequisite.

+2. In programs with a large applicant pool (i.e. those courses with a number of applications that exceeds the program cap), the instructor should recommend a number of students to be admitted up to the program limit.
+In addition, instructors must recommend a ranked waitlist of 7-10 students.
 We ask you do this in 7 days.
-The Dean of YSS will make the final decision on admission. - 3.
-If a program does not have the minimum number of applications necessary by the February 15 application deadline, YSS will keep that course application open one additional week.
-YSS and the Center for International and Professional Experience (CIPE) will continue to advertise to students that space is available, and the instructor will be expected to do the same.
-A program must be filled by March 15 in order to run, and the instructor will be informed by this date whether the student minimum has been met. - 4.
-YSS will prepare applications for faculty review and will e-mail program applications.
+The Dean of YSS will make the final admission decisions.

+4. YSS will prepare applications for faculty review and will e-mail program applications.
 Application review by faculty should take place using guidelines 1 & 2, respectively.
-The Dean of YSS will admit students throughout the month of March, as we receive recommendations from faculty.
-If we do not hear from you in the allotted timeframe, we will make application decisions accordingly without the benefit of your recommendations. - 5.
-There may be some special cases where a number of seats may be reserved for students from one of Yale's partner universities. - 6.
-YSS will send application decisions to students via their "MyCIPE" profile in Studio Abroad starting March 10.
+If we do not hear from you in the allotted timeframe, we will make application decisions accordingly.

+5. There may be some special cases where seats may be reserved for students from one of Yale's partner universities or other reasons.

-7. Students' "MyCIPE" profile status will be changed to "committed" once admitted to a YSS Study Abroad program.
+6. YSS will send application decisions to students via their "MyCIPE" profile in Studio Abroad as soon after the February application deadline as possible.

 Summer Session makes all final decisions regarding enrollment in a course.
 Please do not communicate to students that they have been accepted to a course before an admissions decision has been made.
-Summer Session will send out an official communication (through the student's MyCIPE profile, that he or she has been accepted to the program).
+Summer Session will send out an official communication that he or she has been accepted to the program.
 Please do not tell students their position on the waitlist.
 We may need to make changes to the enrollment recommendations on the waitlist.
-Please direct all student questions regarding admission to a program to our office, or advise students to wait for the e-mail that says "your status has changed".
-Please direct any questions or concerns to YSS.
+Please direct all student questions regarding admission to a program to our office.